viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 The `webcam` model supports most USB cameras and inbuilt laptop webcams.
 You can find additional camera models in the [camera configuration](/components/camera/#configuration) documentation.

-Complete the camera configuration and use the **TEST** panel inn the configuration card to test that the camera is working.
+Complete the camera configuration and use the **TEST** panel in the configuration card to test that the camera is working.

 {{% /expand%}}